lpparente/COMP100/Module 2.md

 2) Write a program that prompts the user for how many liters of water they drink per day.
 If the answer is lower than 2 liters, display the message "You should drink more water!".
 If the answer is greater than or equal to 2 liters, display the message "Good!".

 3) Write a console application that prompts the user for their gender.
 If the answer is "male", display the message "Hello, sir.".
 If the answer is "female", display the message "Hello, madam.".

+*****

+This is the end of Module 2.
+Congratulations for making it this far!

+Before moving to the next Module, make sure that every concept covered up to this point is really under your fingers.
+Things will start to get more challenging from now on, but I'm sure you're prepared!

+If you have any questions so far, feel free to [drop me an e-mail](mailto:lp.parente@gmail.com).
+I'll be happy to assist you!